core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Mention the EDHOC and OSCORE profile of ACE as method for rekeying.

 * Clarify definition of KUDOS (request/response) message.

+* Further extend the OSCORE option to transport N1 in the second KUDOS message as a request.

 * Mandate support for the no-FS mode on CAPABLE devices.